ClarePhang/CC2650_MPU9250_DMP_2/README.md

 Somer uart calls, make the code to throw exceptions, for example calling the auto test.

-The pedometer lags when measuring the steps.

-The code almost always ends with this output

-FSR = 0x0001
-HFSR = 0x40000000
-DFSR = 0x00000001
-MMAR = 0xe000ed34
-BFAR = 0xe000ed38
-AFSR = 0x00000000

-In a moment I'll upload a video, to show the angle offset.

 You can find my code here in github.
 I'll appreciate any contribution or fix that you can write here or push to my repository.

 https://github.com/EinSoldiatGott/CC2650_MPU9250_DMP_2
 https://github.com/EinSoldiatGott/eMPL-python-CC2650

-If you test directly with the battery please let me know how it works.

 Once I upload the video I'll start a new repository fork that only throws the quaternions.